US agency probes Tesla crashes that killed 2 motorcyclists

 NHTSA also has ordered all automakers and tech companies with automated driving systems to report all crashes.
 The agency released the first batch of data in June showing that nearly 400 crashes were reported over a 10-month period, including 273 with Teslas.
 But it cautioned against making comparisons, saying that Tesla's telematics allow it to gather data in real time, much faster than other companies.

-Tesla’s Autopilot keeps cars in their lane and a distance behind other vehciles.
+Tesla’s Autopilot keeps cars in their lane and a distance behind other vehicles.
 The company also is using selected owners to test “Full Self-Driving” software, which is designed to complete a route on its own with human supervision.
-Eventually, Tesla CEO Elon Musk says the cars will drive themselves, enabling a fleet of autonomous robotaxis that will boost Tesla's earnings.
-In 2019, Musk had pledged to have the robo-taxis running in 2020.
+Eventually, Musk says the cars will drive themselves, enabling a fleet of autonomous robotaxis that will boost Tesla's earnings.
+In 2019, Musk had pledged to have the robotaxis running in 2020.

 He said at the company's annual shareholders' meeting Thursday that “Full Self-Driving” is greatly improved, and he expects to make the software available by the end of the year to all owners who request it.